qingl97/AlfrescoDev/notes.md

 	* folder-details
 	* document-browse
 	* document-details
+	* document-link-browse
+	* document-delete
+	*
-	each group has unique id and has servral actions defined on this group, the actions visibility is determined by the result of evaluator
+	each group has unique id and has servral actions defined on this group, the actions visibility is determined by the result of evaluator.
+Each action may lead to a certain page for further operations.

 ##############################################################################